2022 Mexico City Grand Prix

 The 2022 Mexico City Grand Prix (officially known as the Formula 1 Gran Premio de la Ciudad de México 2022) was a Formula One motor race that was held on 30 October 2022 at the Autódromo Hermanos Rodríguez in Mexico City, Mexico.
 The race was the 20th round of the 2022 Formula One World Championship and marked the 22nd edition of the Mexican Grand Prix, which was run under the name Mexico City Grand Prix for the second time.
 It was won by defending champion Max Verstappen, who was followed by Lewis Hamilton in second and Sergio Pérez in third.
+By winning the race, Verstappen passed Jim Clark (three wins) for the most wins at Mexico.

 Background

 The event was held across the weekend of the 28–30 October.
 It was the twentieth round of the 2022 Formula One World Championship.

 Championship standings before the race

 Going into the weekend, both the Drivers' and Constructors' titles had already been decided at the Japanese and United States Grands Prix, respectively.
 Max Verstappen led the Drivers' Championship with 124 points from Charles Leclerc, second, and 126 from teammate Sergio Pérez, third.
 Red Bull Racing led the Constructors' Championship from Ferrari by 187 points and Mercedes by 240 points.